The Miracle of Not Getting What We Want

 Just love, living itself through me.
 Looking through my eyes.
 Feeling through my heart.

-I slowly set down my bowl of ice cream, my vision swirling.
-Smells and sounds now heightened.
+I slowly lower my bowl of ice cream, vision swirling.
+Smells and sounds all heightened.
 I step out onto the grass, barefoot, and touch a tree.
-It’s covered with the most exquisite bright green moss.
+It’s covered with the most exquisite green moss.
 Tears now mixed with laughter.
 I’m free, I’m free, I whisper aloud.
 I’m free.